 Villages in the Parish

-As well as serving the people of the City of Ely, the Council also operates in four villages in the local area.
+As well as serving the people of the City of Ely, the Council also operates in five villages in the local area.

 Prickwillow derives its name from the willow prickets which were once grown there and mainly taken by boat to the basket making yards at Ely.
 Prickwillow is on the River Lark, but was also once on the Great Ouse, before Sandall’s or Sandy’s Cut was made in 1829-30 just north of Ely up to Littleport.
 The old river bed and bank then gave a firm foundation on which Prickwillow developed.
 There is evidence of early settlement despite most of the village being below sea level, but Prickwillow as seen today developed in Victorian times.
 A school was built in 1862, but sadly closed in 1982, while St Peter’s Church was built in 1866, but again sadly has been made redundant and its future is uncertain.
 Two chapels in late Victorian times one for Baptists (1874) and one Primitive Methodist (1894).
 Because of the lowlying land and the high water table, all burials take place in Ely.